Manager of the industrial area of automaker uses the strategy of career coaching and changes to multinational leader in the cocoa sector .

 The light commercial category should show growth and an increase in the share of light vehicle sales, with a gradual resumption of the country's economic activity, reduction of interest rates and reestablishment of investor confidence, companies could increase their investments, raising the demand for light commercial vehicles and trucks.

-The sweetest path to cocoa is the most active bet for 2017, predicting that New York futures should close the year at $ 2,620 per tonne, up from $ 2,448 per tonne.
+The sweetest path to cocoa is the more active bet, predicting that New York futures should close the year at $ 2,620 per tonne, up from $ 2,448 per tonne.

 Stressing the prospect of a second world production surplus by 2018, Rabobank highlighted the potential for increased demand for the product as sales of chocolate stabilize in Europe and the United States.